The rulers sneered at Jesus and said,

 If they accept Him, they will be His people and live in His kingdom.

-On the radio a few years ago, I heard a someone speak about how people who live their faiths so completely can be deluded.
+On the radio yesterday, I heard a person speak about how people who live their faiths so completely can be deluded.
 One of the examples the author gave was that of Catholics and Hitler.
 She said that, according to us, if Hitler went to confession and said he killed millions of Jews and that he was sorry, the priest would respond, “Say ten Heil Mary’s” and all would be forgiven.
 He would then be able to go to heaven.

 She could not accept that.
 She spoke in mocking tones about that kind of belief.